HL7/US-Core/input/intro-notes/StructureDefinition-us-core-vital-signs-intro.md

 **Each Observation Must Support:**

+1. <span class="bg-success" markdown="1">a performer</span><!-- new-content -->
-1. a result value
+2. a result value
     - if the result value is a numeric quantity, a standard [UCUM] unit
-1. a reason if the value is absent*
+3. a reason if the value is absent*
-1. component results
+4. component results

 *see guidance below